Neoteroi/BlackSheep-Docs/docs/getting-started.md

     return response
 ```

-However, user defined request handlers can return arbitrary objects, which will
+User defined request handlers can also return arbitrary objects, which will
 be automatically converted to JSON responses.
 The example above could also be
 written this way: